-From Renee on December 20th, 2007 in Electrical
+From Engineering on December 20, 2007 in Electrical

 But what is an incandescent bulb, and how does it work in comparison to the two big alternatives: CFLs and LEDs?